HOARDING INFORMATION

 What is Hoarding Disorder?

 Hoarding ranges from mild to severe.
-In some cases, it may not impact one’s life and in other cases, it may cause serious problems on a daily basis.
+In some cases, it may not impact one’s life and in other cases, it may cause serious problems daily.

 Signs and symptoms of hoarding may include the following: